KuriWasTaken/UNE/README.md

 p -> print the value of the current nail
 ```

+Also do check out the Hello World script provided in the example.une file
 Thank you for taking the time to check out UNE